CS

 Feature Showdown

-The BMW 1 Series features a 10.7-inch touchscreen, while the Peugeot 308 gets a 10-inch display.
+The BMW 1 Series features a 10.7-inch touchscreen paired with a 10.3-inch digital dash, while the Peugeot 308 gets a 10-inch display and 10-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Peugeot 308 counters with panoramic roof and power tailgate that the BMW 1 Series does not offer.
+The Peugeot 308 counters with panoramic roof, power tailgate and Focal audio that the BMW 1 Series does not offer.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain